beejjorgensen/bgc/src/bgc_part_2200_unicode.md

 UTF-32, respectively.

 If you're curious, and I know you are, the values, if UTF-16 or UTF-32, are stored in the native endianess.
-That is, you should be to compare them straight up to Unicode code point values:
+That is, you should be able to compare them straight up to Unicode code point values:

 ``` {.c}
 char16_t pi = u"\u03C0";  // pi symbol